uci-zotbot/zotbot/docs/team.md

         <h2>Claire Urata</h2>
         <p class="title">Project Manager</p>
         <p>B.S.
 Mathematics 2020</p>
-        <p>I enjoyed working on this because it was a really cool project idea that allowed me to work with many people from various academic fields, and it couldn't have happened without Will or the incredible team we put together.
-This has truly been a remarkable research and communication experience that I will carry with me always.</p>
+        <p>"I enjoyed working on this because it was a really cool project idea that allowed me to work with many people from various academic fields, and it couldn't have happened without Will or the incredible team we put together.
+This has truly been a remarkable research and communication experience that I will carry with me always."</p>
       </div>
     </div>
   </div>